Tutorial

 locations onto the map using their latitude and longitude.
 To plot them on

-the Mercator projection, we would need to convert the site latitude and
+the Mercator projection, we would need to perform the same conversion on

 package documentation if you are interested in doing